jttyeung/smile-more-donate-more/README.md

 ## How to Use **Smile More, Donate More :)**

-Simply add the extension to your browser of choice using one of the below download links, and it'll take care of all redirects for any future browsing.
+Simply add the extension to your browser of choice using one of the below free download links, and it'll take care of all redirects for any future browsing.

-[Free for download through Chrome's Web Store][chrome-download].
+- Get the extension on [Chrome's Web Store][chrome-download]
-[Free for download through Mozilla's Add-Ons Page][mozilla-download].
+- Get the extension on [Mozilla's Add-Ons Page][mozilla-download]

 Here's a screencast of what it looks like in action on the Chrome browser: